mackenziekbrooks/dci102-f18-humanities-data/Unit 1/unit1_assignments.md

 * Include a text file titled "data-assessment-%DATE.txt" with the results of our in-class activity.
 * Include a text file titled "data-cleanup-%DATE.txt" with a list of the modifications you made to your data set.
 Those modifications should include:
   * 5 or more regular expressions patterns that have a major impact on your data set.
 Out of all the problems, what are the most important ones to solve?
+  * Changes made to the existing file structure or file names.

 ### Project visualization